North, Virginia

 North is an unincorporated community in Mathews County, Virginia, United States.
 North is located on Virginia State Route 14, 4.75 mi west of Mathews.
 North has a post office with ZIP code 23128.

+Folklore

+North gave rise to the legend of the “Hoochler,” a human-like creature said to inhabit the surrounding woods.
+Described as a broad figure with a hooked hand, the Hoochler is the subject of longstanding warnings advising residents to remain vigilant over their hooch.
+In March 2026, the legend resurfaced following multiple supposed sightings, drawing unsuspected tourism to North.